puremike/card/README.md

 Utilized SVG files from heroicons and attached it to the card benefits, including 40 Courses, Downloadable Contents, and Certificate of Completion

-Sucessfully completed the card button
+Successfully completed the card button